mapbox/mapbox.js/API.md

 | ---- | ---- | ---- |
 | id _or_ url (_required_) | string | Either a <ul><li>An [geocoder index ID](https://www.mapbox.com/developers/api/geocoding/), e.g. `mapbox.places`</li><li>A geocoder API URL, like `{{site.tileApi}}/geocoding/v5/mapbox.places/{query}.json`</li></ul> |
 | options | object | An options argument with the same options as the `L.Control` class, as well as: <ul><li>`keepOpen`: a boolean for whether the control will stay open always rather than being toggled.
 Default `false`.
 See <a href='https://www.mapbox.com/mapbox.js/example/v1.0.0/geocoder-keep-open/'>live example</a>.<li><li>`accessToken`: Mapbox API access token.
 Overrides `L.mapbox.accessToken` for this control.</li><li>`autocomplete`: automatically search and show results as you type.
 Default: `false`.</ul> |

+The `options` object can also include `queryOptions` which are passed to the `geocoder.query` method: see that method for full documentation of those options.

 _Example_: